Use Your Own Fat for Long-Lasting Facial Rejuvenation with Fat Transfer

 Maximizing Your Fat Grafting Results

 For the past century, plastic surgeons have been perfecting the fat transfer process to maximize the results.
-We now know that fat cells taken from the central adipose tissues, in the love handles and stomach area, have a higher concentration of stem cells than fat from other areas of the body.
-Selecting these cells for transfer gives us a better outcome because the healing process is helped by those stem cells.
+We now know that fat cells taken from the central adipose tissues, in the love handles and stomach area, have a higher concentration of growth than fat from other areas of the body.
+Selecting these cells for transfer gives us a better outcome because the healing process is helped by those growth factors.
 Plastic surgeons also agree that injecting fat into areas where the skin is already lax (i.e. the skin has already been stretched and can accommodate the additional volume without pulling or tightness) gives fat ample room to survive the grafting transfer and live for a very long time in that location.
 This differentiates fat transfer in the face from other areas of the body, and explains why fat cells transferred to the face to replace lost volume enjoy a much higher survival rate than those used for augmentation in other procedures.

 In making sure you make the most of your investment in fat transfer for facial rejuvenation, there are a few things you can do to make sure you get the very best results.
 The first is to choose a skilled, artful plastic surgeon with a great deal of experience in using fat grafting for facial rejuvenation.
 Fat grafting which restores lost volume is a 3-dimensional art form, and really requires the surgeon to do a detailed analysis of the changes to underlying structural tissues in your face.
 This is one of the more technically difficult procedures in facial rejuvenation, but if done properly, you will look naturally refreshed for many years to come.
 Dr. Mark Karolak, our Board Certified Facial Plastic Surgeon, has focused his entire career solely on facial rejuvenation, and that has allowed him to put in the time and dedication to master the nuanced skill of fat transfer.